Cloud monitoring for high-performing applications

 Private vs public clouds in monitoring

 In a private cloud, all hardware and software resources are dedicated to a single company, either internally or through a third-party provider.
-Similar to dedicated vs shared in web hosting, a private cloud guarantees a higher level of management, control, and security.
-Public clouds are those well known, like AWS, Azure and GCP, that offer their resources to multiple customers at the same time.
-The hardware is not dedicated to your organization, but public clouds provide resources as needed and to whomever may need them, depending on the subscribed plan.
+Similar to dedicated vs shared in web hosting, a private cloud provides a higher level of management, control, and security.
+Public clouds, like AWS, Azure, and GCP offer their resources to multiple customers at the same time.
+The hardware is not dedicated to your organization.
+Public clouds provide resources as needed and depending on the subscribed plan.

 In cloud monitoring, there are some differences between public and private clouds.
 Private clouds have a clear advantage in terms of control.
-It is easier to customize the cloud environment according to your needs, there is more privacy and control on how the cloud resources are handled, and installing specific agents for monitoring is more straightforward.
+It is easier to customize the cloud environment according to your needs there is more privacy and control on how the cloud resources are handled and installing specific agents for monitoring is more straightforward.
 As a result, a private cloud also enables much more in-depth monitoring.
-A private cloud may appear as the best choice overall, but it incurs higher costs compared to public clouds, making them a not so obvious choice.
+A private cloud may appear as the best choice overall, but it incurs higher costs compared to public clouds, which often makes them a not so obvious choice.

-Public clouds, on the other hand, are cheaper overall, have a far lower level of maintenance, nearly unlimited scalability, and higher redundancy.
-Not being limited to a fixed set of hardware means that if anything fails, there is a backup ready.
-Most companies go with public clouds for these reasons, accepting that there is less control on the environment and less customizability.
-Monitoring a public cloud may be limiting, depending on how easy installing your own monitoring agents is, and how vast the set of metrics exposed by the cloud vendor’s APIs is.
+Public clouds, on the other hand, are cheaper overall, have a far lower level of maintenance, enjoy nearly unlimited scalability, and take advantage of higher redundancy.
+Not being limited to a fixed set of hardware means that, if anything fails, there is a backup ready.
+Most companies go with public clouds for these reasons and accept that there is less control of the environment and less customizability.
+Monitoring a public cloud may be limiting, depending on how easy installing your own monitoring agents is, and on how vast the set of metrics exposed by the cloud vendor’s APIs is.

 In the end, as with many things in computing, the choice between public vs private cloud is a matter of choosing the right compromise for your organization.
 Both can be monitored, just with different levels of flexibility and ease.